Information for Parents

 2. Encourage Babbling and Single Words

-For babies and young toddlers, babbling is an essential pre-language skill.
+For babies and young toddlers, babbling is a crucial pre-linguistic skill.
 Respond to their babbles with enthusiasm, mimic the sounds they make, and introduce simple words.
 For example, if your baby says “ba,” you can say, “Ball!
-Yes, that’s a ball.”
+Yes, that is a ball.”
 This back-and-forth exchange teaches the rhythm and pattern of conversation.

 3. Name and Describe Objects